TREASURIES-Yields rise as markets calm before Fed decision

 “It’s a little bit tricky given that inflation prints thus far show that there aren’t really any steady signs of disinflation ... they probably have to stick to their plan so that they sound credible on not just the policy front but also on the regulatory front that they have the tools in place to be able to handle the issues with the regional banks,” said Rajappa.

-The Treasury Department will sell $12 billion in 20-year bonds on Tuesday and $15 billion in 10-year Treasury Inflation-Protected Securities (TIPS) on Thursday.
+The Treasury will also sell $15 billion in 10-year Treasury Inflation-Protected Securities (TIPS) on Thursday.

+Data on Tuesday showed that U.S. existing home sales rebounded more than expected in February as lower mortgage rates and the first year-on-year decrease in prices in 11 years pulled buyers back into the market.

 Price